 Blóts were held in various places, ranging from temples (hofs), such as the famous temple at Uppsala in Sweden, to outdoor sacred groves (vé) or individual farmsteads.
 The place of sacrifice was considered holy, and the rituals performed there were treated with great reverence.

-Feasting and Social Bonding:
+Feasting and Social Bonding

 After the sacrifices, the community would gather for a communal feast, often seen as a way of sharing the bounty with the gods.
 The feast was a vital part of the ritual, symbolizing unity between the divine, the participants, and the community as a whole.